aguerrerolopez/aguerrerolopez.github.io/_pages/about.md

 🌟 **Latest Buzz** 🌟
 ------

+- **June 2025**: 📢 Exciting news!
+We've released the biggest dataset -completely free and open source- of MALDI-TOF MS of clinically relevant microorganisms.
+A total of **207,950** samples containing bacteria, fungi and mycobacteria from the Hospital General Universitario Gregorio Marañón.
+[Use it now for your own research!](https://doi.org/10.1101/2025.05.31.657186).

 - **June 2025**: Excited to be part of the professors of the [ESCMID Artificial Intelligence and Machine Learning in Medical Microbiology Diagnostics](https://www.escmid.org/event-detail/artificial-intelligence-and-machine-learning-in-medical-microbiology-diagnostics/) at Zurich, Switzerland!

 - **April 2025**: New preprint available performing a systematic review of how ML and DL are used to solve microbiological problems with MALDI-TOF data!
 [Explore now](https://doi.org/10.1101/2025.01.25.634879).

-- **March 2025**: 📢 Exciting news!
-We've released a groundbreaking public dataset on CT scans of paranasal sinuses along with a new paper published on their automatic semantic segmentation!
-[Explore now](https://www.sciencedirect.com/science/article/pii/S0895611125000503).

 👀 Keep your eyes peeled for more thrilling updates and milestones in my journey!

 Short Bio
 ------
+* Postdoctoral researcher at the [Institute for Medical Microbiology](https://appliedmicrobiologyresearch.net) at [University of Zurich (UZH)](https://www.imm.uzh.ch), Zurich, Switzerland, July 2025 - currently here!
-* Visiting Professor at [Signal Theory and Communications](https://www.tsc.uc3m.es/index.php), [UC3M](https://www.uc3m.es/Inicio), Madrid, Spain.
-2024 - still here!
+* Visiting professor at [Signal Theory and Communications](https://www.tsc.uc3m.es/index.php), [UC3M](https://www.uc3m.es/Inicio), Madrid, Spain.
+2024 - June 2025
 * Postdoctoral researcher at the [Bioengineering and Optoelectronics Group](http://www.byo.upm.es/BYO), UPM, Madrid, Spain.
 2023-2024
 * Ph.D. candidate at [Signal Processing Group](http://gts.tsc.uc3m.es), UC3M, and predoctoral researcher at [Gregorio Marañón Health Research Institute](https://www.iisgm.com), Madrid, Spain.
 2020-2023
 * M.Sc. in [Information Health Engineering](https://www.uc3m.es/master/information-health-engineering) at UC3M, Madrid, Spain.
 2019-2020